SebOuellette/pooler/README.md

 // Stop all threads once run returns pool.stop();
 ```
-## Can I use pooler in in my project?
+## Can I use pooler in my project?
 Yes.
 There are no restrictions on how you use Pooler or what you use it for.
 Personal and enterprise use is permitted free of charge.